 Mendeley is a free reference manager and an academic social network owned by Elsevier.

-LinkedIn is a global, career and industry oriented, social networking service for professionals.
+LinkedIn is a global, career and industry oriented, social networking service for all professionals.
 LinkedIn is owned by Microsoft.

 Employers can post jobs and job seekers can post their CVs.
 LinkedIn profiles may be ranked highly in search engine results.